 Prenatal Testing

-If the disease-causing mutations have been identified in the family, prenatal diagnosis for pregnancies at increased risk can be done.
-In one test, DNA is extracted from fetal cells obtained by amniocentesis, usually at 15 to 18 weeks’ gestation, and analyzed.
+When disease-causing mutations are identified in a family, prenatal diagnosis for pregnancies can be done.
+In one test, DNA is extracted from fetal cells obtained by amniocentesis, usually at 15 to 18 weeks’ gestation.
 Or, sampling is done of the chorionic villus, the tiny finger-like projections on the edge of the placenta, usually at 10 to 12 weeks’ gestation.
+Embryo screening, known as preimplantation genetic diagnosis, may be an option for some families.

 Treatments